simov/purest/README.md

   .request(function (err, res, body) {})
 ```

-> Check the providers documentation to see whether the provider supports that grant type.
+> Check your provider's documentation to see whether it supports that grant type.

 ### Basic Auth

-Some providers may accept the application's credentials to be sent through Basic Authorization header as well:
+Some providers allow the application's credentials to be sent as *Basic Authorization* header as well:

 ```js
 // var acton = new Purest({provider:'acton'})